Guides for SE student projects »

 Using .vscode/settings.json

-You can also configure project settings by creating a .vscode/settings.json file in the root directory:
+You can also configure project settings by creating a .vscode/settings.json file in the root directory, if it does not exist:

 {